Littorina saxatilis (Olivi, 1792)

 Similar Species

 Two northern species are close relatives of Littorina saxatilis (all three are in the subgenus Neritrema), and harder to distinguish from it.
 Littorina sitkana ranges from Alaska to Cape Arago, Oregon, and is usually found on sheltered rocky shores.
 It grows up to 21 mm high, and is highly variable in shell shape (from high-spired and thin-shelled to rounder and thicker-shelled), surface texture (from smooth to having strong spiral ridges) and color (usually blackish brown, but sometimes white, yellow, orange or banded).
-Littorina subrotunda is found from Humboldt Bay north, and is lives in habitats ranging from highly wave-exposed rocky shores to salt marshes.
+Littorina subrotunda is found from Humboldt Bay northward, in habitats ranging from wave-exposed rocky shores to salt marshes.
 It grows up to 12 mm high, and is similarly variable in shell shape, surface texture and color (including black, white, orange and banded forms).

 Littorina obtusata is another north Atlantic species that is common in the algae used to pack bait worms.
 It grows up to 12 mm high, and has a smooth shell and a squatter shape than Littorina saxatilis.
 It has a very flat spire, with the lowest whorl making up about 90% of the height of the shell.
 It can be yellow, orange or brown, or rarely green, black or banded.